Most of us wouldn't dream of harming an animal, at home or in our travels.

-Riding an elephant may look like fun and part of an ‘authentic adventure’ in some Asian (and increasingly African) countries but beware.
-In Thailand for example, elephants are brutally trained to obey: their spirit is crushed in youth, and they are physically abused with bull hooks, spiked sticks and other weapons designed to subdue them, all as part of a domination game humans inevitably win.
+It may look like fun and part of an ‘authentic adventure’ in some Asian (and increasingly African) countries but beware.
+These elephants are brutally trained to obey: their spirit is crushed in youth, and they are physically abused with bull hooks, spiked sticks and other weapons designed to subdue them, all as part of a domination game humans inevitably win.

 Trekking isn’t only about elephants.

 Camels in the desert, for example, can easily be mistreated by being denied sufficient food or water, or sometimes being overloaded with two people.
 I recently took a trek into the Sahara Desert in Morocco and had no idea at that time that I should be looking for a number of things: general healthy appearance, strong walk, personality, the owner’s treatment…

 Fortunately my camel seemed healthy and its owner treated it with great kindness and respect.
 If he hadn’t, however, I might not have known how to deal with it.
 Now I do.

 It’s not always about riding, either.
 Animals can be made to pull exceedingly heavy weights or raised to fight – dogfights, cockfights and bullfights are some of the more common examples.